quii/go-specs-greet/README.md

 #### The perils of bottom-up

 This is a "top-down" approach rather than a "bottom-up".
 Bottom-up has its uses, but it carries an element of risk.
-By building "services" and code without it being integrated into your application quickly and without verifying a high-level test, you risk wasting lots of effort on unvalidated ideas.
+By building "services" and code without it being integrated into your application quickly and without verifying a high-level test, **you risk wasting lots of effort on unvalidated ideas**.

 This is a crucial property of the acceptance-test-driven approach, using tests to get real validation of our code.